bigjohnson/RaspyIot/README.md

 to all shell file, and execute __START_DEAMONS.sh

-If you wont use GPIO you must setuo them before run script!
+If you wont use GPIO you must setup them before run script!